Immanuel-C/IWindow/docs/src/OpenGL.md

 ## Main Functions

 like the window class the Context class has two ways you can create it with and the same rules that applied to the window class applies here.
+These two ways are the constructor and the `Create` function.

 Example:
 ```cpp